klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

   const result = await checkGuess(guess, gameId);

-  // Insert the new guess into the database
+  // Insert the new guess into the database const [createdGuess] = await db
-  // This is similar to using a repository method to create an entity in Spring Boot const [createdGuess] = await db
     .insert(guesses)
     .values({